Environmental Watchdog Program

 Illegal dumping is a serious concern for the Darby Creek Watershed.
 Dumpsites can be found in every county within Darby Creek watershed.
 In addition to contaminating our soil, surface and groundwater supplies, illegal dumps are unsightly and negatively impact property values.
 They are a public health hazard as they attract disease-spreading rodents and mosquitoes by giving them a place to live and breed.
 Socially, they send a message that no one cares about the community or property, and quality of life can be negatively impacted, and affect the economic development.

-Cleanups conducted by local municipalities are costly, averaging about $600 per ton, or roughly $3,000 per site, and divert tax dollars and staff resources that could be better spent on community infrastructure, parks, or social programs.
+According to Keep Pennsylvania Beautiful, cleanups conducted by local municipalities are costly, averaging about $600 per ton, or roughly $3,000 per site, and divert tax dollars and staff resources that could be better spent on community infrastructure, parks, or social programs.
 DCVA has been doing costly clean ups since 1984, and has removed thousands of pounds of debris over the years.

 One of the things DCVA has heard over the years is people don't know where to report it, or where to report what type of dumping or pollution.